Leaf collection extended

 Please do NOT rake leaves into the street.
 The Village does NOT offer a free leaf collection program.
 Debris left in the street may cause stormwater to back up if sewers and inlets get blocked or clogged.
 The Municipal Code prohibits any desposits on public streets that could obstruct drainage.

-Garbage & Recycling Collection
+Garbage and Recycling collection

 The Village of Glenview contracts with Groot Industries for weekly curbside residential garbage and recycling collection.
 Single-family detached homes and homes with two attached units (such as duplexes) are included in the Village’s contract with Groot.
 Homes with three or more attached units (such as townhomes) are not included in the Village’s contract, unless the homeowners’ association applies to do so.